 Common Causes For Crusty Skin In Dogs

 The skin is every animal’s first line of defense against the environment.
 As such, we can expect that it meets many different kinds of pathogens and irritants that could potentially cause this reaction.
-But the skin is also the largest organ in the body, and it interacts with our internal organs in complex ways that we do not even fully understand yet.
-This means that what happens inside an animal’s body could manifest the outside.
+But the skin is also the largest organ in the body, and it interacts with our internal organs in intricate ways that we do not even fully understand.
+This means that what happens inside an animal’s body could manifest on the outside.

-In a nutshell: there are many reasons why your dog is developing scabby patches of skin.
+In a nutshell: there are many reasons why your dog could be developing scabby patches of skin.
 Being familiar with the most common among them will help you answer your veterinarian’s questions when they ask about your dog’s history, an indispensable part of their reaching the right diagnosis.